 MSU surveying Michigan apple growers on orchard “shock events”

-Michigan State University (MSU) is surveying state apple growers to identify and quantify the frequency and impacts of shock events on the state’s apple production.
+MSU is surveying state apple growers to better understand how shock events impact the state’s apple production.
+Learn more about the survey.

 The results of MSU’s Apple Grower Survey will help develop decision-making tools that can help growers manage risks and guide adaptation and mitigation strategies.
 The poll will also aid advocacy groups as they support producers in the agriculture industry in apples, according to a news release.